vatsalya-gupta/bgutbook/manuscript/part_1_basic_commands/chapter_020_printing.md

 For today, before you fall asleep bored by my explanations try these two quick exercises.

+{exercise, id:E2.01}
-E20.01 Print the string "Just a test"
+?
+Print the string "Just a test"
-S20.01 `echo "Just a test"`
+! `echo "Just a test"`
+{/exercise}

+{exercise, id:E2.02}
-E20.02 Print a string without the trailing newline (check the manual page) S20.02 The man page says `-n     do not output the trailing newline`, so `echo -n Just a string`
+?
+Print a string without the trailing newline (check the manual page) !
+The man page says `-n     do not output the trailing newline`, so `echo -n Just a string` {/exercise}

+{exercise, id:E2.03}
-E20.03 Print the string `"First line\nSecond line"` (mind the quotes).
+?
+Print the string `"First line\nSecond line"` (mind the quotes).
 What happens?
 Can you find a way to convert that `\n` into a newline?
-S20.03 The man page says `-e     enable interpretation of backslash escapes`, so `echo -e "First line\nSecond line"`
+!
+The man page says `-e     enable interpretation of backslash escapes`, so `echo -e "First line\nSecond line"` {/exercise}

 As a final remark, to leave you with some food for thought, what happens if you remove the quotes from the solution of the last exercise?
 Now go and watch a comedy film, or you will have nightmares.